Resources on offer

 The BDR resource will isolate cells from donors who have been diagnosed with different forms of dementia including Alzheimer’s disease, dementia with Lewy Bodies, frontotemporal dementia and vascular dementia, along with cognitively normal control donors.

 The BDR project aims to bank over 150 fibroblast-like cell lines, and 50 iPSC lines.
-Cell lines will be stored at Newcastle and can be viewed through the MRC Brain Banks Network database of tissue samples, alongside clinical and pathological information and brain tissue availability.
+Cell lines will be stored at Newcastle and can be viewed through the BDR Brain Banks Network database of tissue samples, alongside clinical and pathological information and brain tissue availability.

 In collaboration with the BDR centres in Bristol, Kings College London, Manchester, Newcastle, and Oxford, we collect small brain tissue samples at post mortem.
 The tissues are shipped to Newcastle for processing to derive fibroblast cells from cortical tissue or the choroid plexus.
 Colonies of fibroblast like cells establish within 2-3 weeks and these are expanded and frozen down at low passage as part of the bank.
 In addition, RNA, DNA and protein from donor lines is also prepared.
 Selected donor lines will be converted into induced pluripotent stem cells.